Ron Nirenberg: Tenure

 On March 18, 2020, Nirenberg issued an order for the temporary closure of all non-essential businesses in response to the COVID-19 pandemic, making San Antonio the last major city in Texas to do so.
-In 2021, Nirenberg criticized Texas Governor Greg Abbott's lifting of COVID-19 mandates and prohibition on local governments from being able to make their own ones, saying the governor was showing "callous disregard for life."
+In 2021, Nirenberg criticized Texas Governor Greg Abbott's lifting of COVID-19 mandates and prohibition on local governments from being able to make their own, saying the governor was showing "callous disregard for life."
 The City of San Antonio, led by Nirenberg, and Bexar County sued Abbott in Bexar County court to temporarily block his executive order barring local mandates.
 A Bexar County judge issued the restraining order on Abbott's executive order, reinstating Nirenberg's mask mandate; a ruling that he applauded.
 The Supreme Court of Texas would later block Nirenberg's mask mandate.

+Nirenberg has overseen implementation of two separate job-training programs.
+In 2020, he launched Train for Jobs SA, funded by $65 million from the City of San Antonio.
+By the end of 2021, 888 Train for Jobs participants had been placed in jobs.
+Its $200 successor program, Ready to Work, funded through a sales tax, has been in effect since 2021 and had placed 665 program participants in jobs by April 2024.
+In his 2024 State of the City speech, he stated that by implementing this program the city was "creating a coordinated workforce development ecosystem at a scale unparalleled in our city's history."

+Upon the completion of his fourth term, Nirenberg became among the longest serving mayors of San Antonio, and the longest since Mayor Henry Cisneros, who left office in 1989.

 Personal life

 Nirenberg married Erika Prosper in 2001.
 Erika is the director of customer insights for H-E-B. The couple has one son.